jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

 The steps described on this quickstart will work on the following container images:

-- RHPAM KIE Server
-- RHDM KIE Server
+- IBM BAMOE KIE Server
 - Business Central
 - Business Central Monitoring
 - Decision Central
 - Dashbuilder
-- RHPAM/DM Controller
+- IBM BAMOE Controller

 Note: This procedure can be applied to any kind of post configure actions.